 Anne appeared in the media a few times, and talked down the accusations that had been made against her.
 She told Ranald Macdonald, an ABC interviewer, that she was not a religious teacher, that she had never used drugs, that she had taught yoga and worked at Newhaven, and that she had been approached to arrange the adoption of “a bunch of handicapped children” (Johnston and Jones 2016:236).
 The Family children were angered by the lenient treatment she and Bill received (which was due to the fact that a Melbourne court could not hear charges that belonged under the jurisdiction of New Zealand), though some remained loyal.
 Bill Hamilton-Byrne died in 2001, and by 2004 Anne was in a nursing home, having been diagnosed with dementia.

-In 2017, the principal challenge facing The Family is that Anne Hamilton-Byrne is ninety-six years old and suffering from dementia.
-The group has shrunk to a few loyal followers who care for her, including Michael Stevenson-Helmer, the nephew of Sir Zelman Cowen (1919-2011), the former Governor-General of Australia.
-Stevenson-Helmer says Anne inhabits Christ consciousness and has power; he rejects the medical diagnosis of dementia.
+In 2017, the principal challenge facing The Family was that Anne Hamilton-Byrne was ninety-six years old and suffering from dementia.
+The group had shrunk to a few loyal followers who care for her, including Michael Stevenson-Helmer, the nephew of Sir Zelman Cowen (1919-2011), the former Governor-General of Australia.
+Stevenson-Helmer said Anne inhabits Christ consciousness and has power; he rejected the medical diagnosis of dementia.
 He told Johnston and Jones:

 The people who think she is demented don’t understand where she is coming from … They come in occasionally, when their diary allows them, and Anne doesn’t want them there or doesn’t want to speak to them, or she withdraws into an inner world where she doesn‘t communicate.
 They think it’s dementia but it is not.
 It’s another dimension.
 I can’t understand who some people want to turn her into something negative (Johnston and Jones 2016:245-46).

 Since the release of Chris Johnston and Rosie Jones’ book and documentary on The Family in late 2016, the children of the group (especially Anouree, Ben and Leeanne) have appeared in the press, including Australian newspapers and magazines, and international publications.
 Overwhelmingly, these articles repeat the same limited information and add little to what is known about The Family (see Connaughton 2017; Marshall 2017; Johnston 2017; McKenzie 2017).
-Anne Hamilton-Byrne has for many years been incapable of telling her adopted children, her accusers, and the public anything about her intentions, motives or beliefs.
+Anne Hamilton-Byrne was for many years prior to her death in 2019 incapable of telling her adopted children, her accusers, and the public anything about her intentions, motives or beliefs (Cowie and Hope 2019).
 The release of Ben Shenton’s book will add to the primary literature on The Family, but academic treatments of this fascinating movement are yet to be undertaken.

 Image #1: Photograph of Anne Hamilton-Byrne.